 39-5304.
 REPORTING REQUIREMENTS, INVESTIGATION, EMERGENCY ACCESS.
-(1) When a report is made by an individual or required pursuant to this chapter, such report shall be made immediately to the commission or appropriate provider.
-Provided however, that nursing facilities defined in section 39-1301(b), Idaho Code, and employees of such facilities shall make reports required under this chapter to the department.
+(1) When a report is made by an individual or required pursuant to this chapter, such report shall be made to the commission or appropriate provider.
 If known, the report shall contain:

-- (a) The the name and address of the vulnerable adult; the caretaker; the caregiver, and the alleged perpetrator; - (b) The the nature and extent of suspected abuse, neglect or exploitation the suspected maltreatment; and - (c) Any any other information that will be of assistance in the investigation. - (2) If the allegations in the report indicate that an emergency exists, the commission or provider must initiate an investigation immediately and initiate contact with the alleged vulnerable adult within twenty-four (24) hours from the time the report is received.
-All other investigations must be initiated within seventy-two (72) hours from the time the report is received. - (2) The timing of the initiation of APS investigations shall be determined based on factors provided in the APS report.
-Such factors may include but are not limited to the potential for immediate danger or harm to an individual, the current location of the alleged vulnerable adult, and the nature of the allegations. - (3) The APS investigation shall include a determination of the nature, extent, and cause of the abuse, neglect, or exploitation maltreatment, examination of evidence and consultation with persons thought to have knowledge of the circumstances, and identification, if possible, of the person alleged to be responsible for the abuse, neglect or exploitation maltreatment of the vulnerable adult. - (4) Where no emergency exists, the The commission or APS provider may determine, based on the review of the report and any initial inquiries, that an interview with the vulnerable adult is not necessary to the investigation or not possible.
-If the commission or $\overline{\text{APS}}$ provider determines that an interview is necessary, the preferred method of interviewing is by means of a personal visit with the vulnerable adult in the adult's dwelling.
-Alternatively, the interview may occur in the local office of the commission or $\overline{\text{APS}}$ provider, or by telephone conversation, or by any other means available to the commission or $\overline{\text{APS}}$ provider.
-Decisions regarding the method of conducting any interview will be within the discretion of the commission or $\overline{\text{APS}}$ provider.
+(a) The name and address of the vulnerable adult, the caregiver, and the alleged perpetrator;

+(b) The nature and extent of the suspected maltreatment; and

+(c) Any other information that will be of assistance in the investigation.

+(2) The timing of the initiation of APS investigations shall be determined based on factors provided in the APS report.
+Such factors may include but are not limited to the potential for immediate danger or harm to an individual, the current location of the alleged vulnerable adult, and the nature of the allegations.

+(3) The APS investigation shall include a determination of the nature, extent, and cause of the maltreatment, examination of evidence and consultation with persons thought to have knowledge of the circumstances, and identification, if possible, of the person alleged to be responsible for the maltreatment of the vulnerable adult.

+(4) The commission or APS provider may determine that an interview with the vulnerable adult is not necessary to the investigation or not possible.
+If the commission or APS provider determines that an interview is necessary, the preferred method of interviewing is a personal visit with the vulnerable adult in the adult's dwelling.
+Alternatively, the interview may occur in the local office of the commission or APS provider, or by telephone conversation, or by any other means available to the commission or APS provider.
+Decisions regarding the method of conducting any interview will be within the discretion of the commission or APS provider.

-(5) Upon completion of an $\overline{\text{APS}}$ investigation, the commission or $\overline{\text{APS}}$ provider shall prepare a written $\overline{\text{final}}$ report of the investigation.
-The name of the person making the original report or any person mentioned in the report shall not be disclosed unless those persons specifically request such disclosure or unless the disclosure is made pursuant to the commission's duty to notify law enforcement as required in section 39-5310, Idaho Code, to a request to law enforcement for emergency access, a court order or hearing.
+(5) Upon completion of an APS investigation, the commission or APS provider shall prepare a final report of the investigation.
 If the vulnerable adult maltreatment is substantiated, the final report will be made to law enforcement pursuant to section 39-5310, Idaho Code.
-If the abuse, neglect, or exploitation vulnerable adult maltreatment is substantiated to have occurred in a state-certified or state-licensed facility, a copy of the findings shall be sent to the licensing and certification office of the department.
+If the vulnerable adult maltreatment is substantiated to have occurred in a state-certified or state-licensed facility, a copy of the findings shall be sent to the licensing and certification office of the department.
 All records pertaining to APS investigations are held confidential in accordance with section 39-5307, Idaho Code, and federal law.